pflanze/functional-perl/docs/howto.md

 Perl, and there may be modules on CPAN already (todo: see what's around and perhaps wrap it in a way consistent with the rest of functional-perl).

+### Comparison to generators

+Generators (code that can produce a sequence by `yield`ing elements) are en vogue in non-functional languages today.
+They also run code on demand ('lazily') to produce data elements.
+How do they compare to streams (lazy linked lists)?

+* `yield` interrupts control flow; from the point of view of function application, it is magic, it's not part of what 'straight' functions can do.
+The mechanism of their implementation is often not accessible; if it is (i.e. built as a library using only the host language), then first-class continuations are needed.
+Those have a bad reputation for being difficult to reason about.
+Even Schemers, the community where the concept originated, recommend to use them sparingly.
+In comparison, lazy evaluation is very straight-forward (and even in Scheme implementations with perfectly efficient first-class continuations, an implementation of lazy lists is faster than one of generators).

+* One benefit (the only?) that generators have is that they don't need to introduce the concept of linked lists.

+* The lazyness mechanism as described above is universal, it doesn't only apply to sequences, but works seamlessly for things like trees, or even individual (but expensive to calculate) values.

 ## Memory handling